Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 --description kiwi/build-tests/x86/leap/test-image-docker \

---set-repo obs://openSUSE:Leap:15.3/standard \
+--set-repo obs://openSUSE:Leap:15.5/standard \

 --target-dir /tmp/myimage

-5. Test the Container image.
+5. Test the container image.

-First load the new image into your Container Runtime:
+First load the new image into your container runtime:

 $ podman load -i kiwi-test-image-docker.x86_64-1.15.3.docker.tar.xz

-and then run the image:
+Then run the image:

 $ podman run --rm -it buildsystem /bin/bash